soumik12345/Several-Days-of-Cuda/README.md

 3. If you wish to ssh into the colab instance from your local VSCode, follow the instructions for `VSCode Remote SSH`.

-4. `cd /content/Several-Days-of-Cuda` and use `run.sh` to build and run either on the Google Colab Terminal (if you're using Colab Pro) or on the VSCode in-built terminal.
+4. `cd /content/Several-Days-of-Cuda` and use `run.sh <CUDA_VERSION>` to build and run either on the Google Colab Terminal (if you're using Colab Pro) or on the VSCode in-built terminal.

 5. In order to create starter code for a kernel use `python create_kernel.py --kernel_name <kernel_name_in_camel_case>`.
 Then import the respective kernel header and call the demo function in `main.cu`.